jorgehcal/Analytical-Programming-Skills/README.md

 # Analytical-Programming-Skills
 In this repository I provide two humble examples of two distinct tasks, one in R and the other in Python.
-These two tasks are similar in the sense that they are related with data science problems.
+These two tasks are similar in the sense that they are related to data science problems.
 I briefly explain in what consists each of them:

    - FilterQuestion.R is an R file where I explain in a simple way the problem of recuperating ommited information in dataframes which born from surveys.